SpeedyZ500/pytest-instructions/README.md

 For this demo, you should have [Visual Studio Code](https://code.visualstudio.com/) installed already.
 You should also have the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.
 This extension comes with support for integrading the IDE with the `pytest` framework.

+## -1 Download the Starter Code

+This instruction contains three modules

 ## 0 Create a Virtual Environment

 We will be using a virtual environment to ensure consistent Python behavior across operating systems.